jss367/jss367.github.io/_posts/2018-07-09-kangaroos-and-wallabies-ii-building-a-model.md

 What model should we use?
 A simple model, such as logistic regression, is able to do fairly well on a simple image classification task like [MNIST](http://yann.lecun.com/exdb/mnist/) or even cat vs non-cat, but won't really cut it for this task.
 Because kangaroos and wallabies are so similar, even a fully connected neural network doesn't score particularly well on this dataset.

 So we're just going to skip those and go straight to the most popular model in modern computer vision: convolutional neural networks.
 We're going to take a huge model known as [Xception](https://arxiv.org/abs/1610.02357) and apply it to our dataset.
-But we're not just going to take the model, we're going to take the actual ImageNet weights that have been developed by weeks of training it on the ImageNet dataset.
+But we're not just going to take the model architecture, we're going to take the actual ImageNet weights that have been developed by weeks of training it on the ImageNet dataset.
 Then we will freeze everything except the last layers and train them with our dataset.
 This is known as transfer learning and it allows us to benefit from the highly tuned convolutional layers that are so good at extracting features while allowing us to tweak the last layers specifically for our problem.

 ```python